uyuni-project/uyuni/README.md

 ## Core features, idempotency and tests order

-Standard testsuite features Features included in the `[testsuite.yml](https://github.com/SUSE/spacewalk-testsuite-base/blob/master/run_sets/testsuite.yml)` file will be executed sequentially from the top to the bottom.
+The tests (features) included in the `[testsuite.yml](https://github.com/SUSE/spacewalk-testsuite-base/blob/master/run_sets/testsuite.yml)` file will be executed sequentially from the top to the bottom.

-The tests (features) are grouped by core features and secondary (idempotent) features.
+The features are grouped by core and secondary features.

 [Idempotency](docs/idempotency.md) is the faculty to run same the feature any number of times.
 The basic idea of such a feature is that it does not change its environment.